reeseaustin55/Fetch_Literature-/README.md

 export CROSSREF_CONTACT_EMAIL="you@example.edu"
 ```

 > **Note:** Some publishers require authentication via your institution.
-If a
-> PDF cannot be retrieved automatically you may need to download it manually.
+When
+> that happens, use the manual dialog to fetch and place the PDF into the output
+> folder without interrupting the rest of the queue.